sklise/FloorSquare/Readme.md

 * auth_key => SHA # Unique id to identify app in API calls
 * email => String # email for contact person of app.
 * url => String # URL for app.
 To be used if we accomplish Push notifications
-* push_on => Boolean # set to true if app desires push notifications.
-This is a wishlist feature.

 ### Device